 Do I have a Pre-Existing Medical Condition?

-b) A medical or dental condition that is currently being, or has been investigated, or treated by a health professional (including dentist or chiropractor) at any time in the past, prior to policy purchase;
+- A medical or dental condition that is currently being, or has been investigated, or treated by a health professional (including dentist or chiropractor) at any time in the past;

-Pre-Existing Medical Conditions can also include dental problems, mental health issues, back problems and arthritis.
+Pre-Existing Medical Conditions can also include dental problems, mental health conditions, back problems and arthritis.